RyanJK5/GOLDE/README.md

 ## Quick Start

-For consumer use, download the latest version of GOLDE from the [Releases](https://github.com/RyanJK5/GOLDE/releases/latest) tab.
-Note that the current Linux release may be unstable, so consider building the project locally if you encounter issues.
+For general use, download the latest version of GOLDE from the [Releases](https://github.com/RyanJK5/GOLDE/releases/latest) tab.

 If you would like to build from source, follow the instructions below.